 Arthur spends his time with booze and whores.
 His dad has a wife lined up for him that he keeps rejecting - until it's her or being cut off from $750,000,000.
 Then he goes shopping where he falls in love with a shoplifter.

 Arthur is a happy drunk with no pretensions at any ambition.
 He is also the heir to a vast fortune which he is told will only be his if he marries Susan.
 He does not love Susan, but she will make something of him the family expects.
-Arthur proposes but then meets a girl with no money who he could easily fall in love with.Written by
+Arthur proposes but then meets a girl with no money, with whom he could easily fall in love.Written by

 John Vogel <email@example.com>

 8 of 13 people found this review helpful.

 Was this review helpful to you?